devennn/devennn.github.io/_posts/2020-02-16-Understanding-LSTM-and-example.md

 <START> begins better than it ends funny that the russian submarine crew <UNK> all other actors it's like those scenes where documentary shots br br spoiler part the message <UNK> was contrary to the whole story it just does not <UNK> br br
 ```

-Looks like the corpus has been preprocessed to numpy array.
-Every review is represented as word index sequence.
+It looks like the corpus has been preprocessed to numpy array.
+Every review is represented as word indexes sequence.
 The sentiment is in binary.
 So, there is no need to perform manual categorizing.

-Another things to observe from the reconstructed sentence are <start> and <UNK>.
+Other things to observe from the reconstructed sentence are <start> and <UNK>.
-  - <start> : This is to set the boundary such as informing the starting point of sentence
+  - <start> : This is to set the boundary such as informing the starting point of a sentence
-  - <UNK> : Label new words that is not present in English dictionary.
+  - <UNK> : Label new words that is not present in the English dictionary.

 ### Define Model
-Before defining model, we need to make sure training and testing data have the same sequences length.
+Before defining the model, we need to make sure training and testing data to have sequences of the same length.
 This process is required because it defines the model input length.
-Not having the same length will cause shape error.
-Keras provide a built in function to do so by calling ```tensorflow.keras.preprocessing.sequence.pad_sequences```.
+Not having the same length will cause input shape error.
+Keras provide a built-in function to do so by calling ```tensorflow.keras.preprocessing.sequence.pad_sequences```.

 ```python
 from tensorflow.keras.preprocessing.sequence import pad_sequences